ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 ## Naming conventions ##

 These are not set in stone, but we\'re following them for now.
-Most days, [[Toby Bartels]] goes around and corrects any violations (while reading the new material).
-But changing page titles results in unnecessary kruft (in [category: redirect](http://www.ncatlab.org/nlab/list/redirect)), so you should try to follow these if possible (or dispute them if not!).
+Changing page titles results in unnecessary work for the [[lab elves]], so you should try to follow these if possible (or dispute them if not).
+It is most important to follow these in links to pages that don\'t yet exist, so that the pages will be created at the correct title (and only once).

 * Page titles should contain only ASCII characters.
   * Examples: `[[omega-category]]` instead of `[[$\omega$-category]]` or `[[∞-category]]`.